mummer4/mummer/README.md

                 sets of clusters from different sequences are separated by the FastA header tag for the query sequence.

-        NOTES:
+**Notes:**

 It is often very helpful to adjust the clustering parameters.
-Check 'mgaps -h' for the list of parameters and check the source for a better idea of how each parameter affects the result.
+Check `mgaps -h` for the list of parameters and check the source for a better idea of how each parameter affects the result.
 Often, it is helpful to run this program a number of times with different parameters until the desired result is achieved.

-   ** mummer **
+###mummer

-        DESCRIPTION:
+**Description:**

 This is the core program of the MUMmer package.
 It is the suffix-tree based match finding routine, and the main part of every MUMmer script.
 For a detailed manual describing how to use this program, please refer to "docs/maxmat3man.pdf" or in LaTeX format "docs/maxmat3man.tex".
-By default, 'mummer' now finds maximal matches regardless of their uniqueness.
+By default, `mummer` now finds maximal matches regardless of their uniqueness.
 Limiting the output to only unique matches can be specified as a command line switch.

         USAGE:
         mummer  [options]  <reference>  <query> ...